DailyEndermite/SulfurV2/README.md

 ## Replit has *prohibited* the deploy of proxies ***(as written is Replit ToS).*** Replit deploys won't be available.

 ## Vercel Setup Guide
-Click on the "Deploy to Vercel" button and deploy the branch named `vercelVersion`
+Click on the "Deploy to Vercel" button and deploy the branch named `vercelVersion` (just change (on vercel dashboard) in Vercel Prooject git settings the default branch from `main` to `vercelVersion`)

 ## Render Setup Guide
 Click on the `Deploy to Render` green button...